 It has been known that human crowds often cause troubles thus controlling human collective motion has been one of the major goals to be achieved.
-A number of simulation theory and practices have been considered.
-One of them is to set pillars as “obstacles” in a human path which can make smooth people flow.

 Our project aim is to simulate human collective motion in a real dimension, not in virtual world.
-We reproduced human crowd situation in nano-scale by using gliding assay of motor-proteins and microtubules.
-By changing the arrangement of pillars, various types of microtubule flows could be seen.

 These results will be used for more practical simulation done by making microtubules’ movement similar to human one.